 The program content will also prepare students for the National Knowledge Examination (NKE) which assesses HR knowledge and skills.
 After passing the examination, a student is considered a candidate for CHRP certification.
 Those considering the CHRP designation must hold a minimum of a bachelor’s degree from an accredited college or university.
 Full details are available from the relevant provincial HR association.

 Ashton's DHRM program has given me the basis for every possible aspect and area that I'm working on.
 The instructor was very approachable, very informative, extremely skilled and knowledgeable about a multitude of facets in HR.

-To receive credit for each course, the student must achieve a final grade of at least 65 per cent.
+To receive credit for each course, the student must achieve a final grade of at least 65 percent.

 Students should possess a webcam and a headset, or a microphone and headphones, to participate in webinars.
 High speed Internet access is also required.
 For full technical requirements for Adobe Connect, please click here.

 Ashton College uses Adobe Connect, an award winning service, for our live webinars.
-To participant in webinars, online students should possess a webcam and a headset, or a microphone and headphones.
+To participate in webinars, online students should possess a webcam and a headset, or a microphone and headphones.
 You will also need high speed internet access.
 For full technical requirements for Adobe Connect, please click here.

 You can also access the webinars through your mobile or tablet device by downloading the Adobe Connect mobile app .

 You can test whether your device will run Adobe Connect by clicking here.